Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Some key points for team leaders to bear in mind:

 That’s why a willingness to recognize your faults and make changes is so important.
-Management could make you aware of mistakes you’ve made through ongoing quality assurance, potentially surprising you.
+Management could make you aware of the mistakes you’ve made through ongoing quality assurance, potentially surprising you.

 It’s easy to forget you’re not the top of the food chain, but you have to take criticism, identify how to adapt and incorporate this into your way of working.